 Upon successful login, the system will display the Member Static Information page.
 Click on Premium Contributions below the table that shows your personal details.

 The Premium Contribution page shows the following information related to your PhilHealth contributions:

 - Summary of contributions.
 This table shows your total contribution and the total number of monthly payments.

 - Member contribution payment history.
 This table shows all your monthly contributions since you started paying your PhilHealth contributions.
-If you are self-employed, employer share is 0 as shown in example below but if you are employed, that column should reflect on whether your company has contributed to your PhilHealth contribution or not.
+If you are self-employed, the employer share is 0 as shown in the example below but if you are employed, that column should reflect on whether your company has contributed to your PhilHealth contribution or not.

 2. Interactive Voice Response System

 You can also dial PhilHealth’s hotline linked to an interactive voice response system to inquire about your contributions, follow up on membership, benefits, and other related questions you may have.